Sunday 28 October

 and representatives from

-RAM · RCM · GSMD · LCM · RNCM · RCS · Leeds College of Music · Trinity Laban · Mountview · ACM (Academy of Contemporary Music) · Oxbridge
+RAM · RCM · GSMD · LCM · RNCM · RCS · RBC · Leeds College of Music · Trinity Laban · Mountview · ACM (Academy of Contemporary Music) · Oxbridge

-The day will follow two strands: classical and musical theatre.
-You can opt to follow one strand for the whole day or pick and mix both.
+The day will follow three strands: classical, musical theatre, and pop and jazz.
+You can opt to follow one strand for the whole day or pick and mix between them.

 Presenters will address these topics: